Feldman Outstanding Research Proposal for Research in Family Policy

 - two references (one should be for a thesis or dissertation advisor, department or division chair, or faculty advisor.
 The second should be for a faculty member in the applicant's major academic field.
 Both should emphasize the applicant's interest and background in family policy, as well as his/her potential for a successful career.)

 May 1: Application deadline.
-Submit all application materials to the FP Section Students and New Professionals representative.
+Submit all application materials to Membership.